-It occurred to me that a small pencil case would be nice as a temporarily storage.
+It occurred to me that a small pencil case would be nice as a storage for those flights.
 That way, I wouldn’t have to keep holding them in my hand and also wouldn’t risk dropping them.

 The grey one was so easy to make that I decided to make another one using the space fabric and share a tutorial with you.

 The one I made is 3.0 inches wide and holds 7-8 pencils.
 You can adjust the width to add more pencils, of course.
 Substitute the 3.5 inch with your own number for the adjusted width.
 Just remember to add 0.5 inch for seam allowance (0.25 inch on each side).

 You don’t have to be too exact with your measurements for this pencil case.
 There is room for mistakes and you can always trim to align the sides.
 I used 0.25 inch seam allowance.

 Outside Fabric (space fabric in the pictures) –

 7.0 x 3.5 inches – 2 pieces, one for the back side and one for the front side

 Lining Fabric (light grey/silver fabric in the pictures)